Achieving scale in health IT: The power of terminology-based normalization solutions

 Unfortunately, data integration is laborious and lossy.
 If you’re lucky, you can make it work inside a single enterprise.
 But the inefficiencies grow exponentially when you try to scale integration across multiple enterprises, let alone across an entire industry.
 The workflow simply does not scale.

-At IMO we’re building a next-generation normalization engine called IMO Precision Normalize to improve ELT and ETL cycles – making them dramatically better, faster, and cheaper than anything data engineers and analysts have ever had.
+At IMO Health we’re building a next-generation normalization engine called IMO Precision Normalize to improve ELT and ETL cycles – making them dramatically better, faster, and cheaper than anything data engineers and analysts have ever had.

-However, there’s only so much blood IMO – or anyone – can squeeze from optimizing the ETL or ELT stone.
+However, there’s only so much blood IMO Health – or anyone – can squeeze from optimizing the ETL or ELT stone.

 With IMO Precision Normalize, we are cutting the time data analysts spend on ELT and ETL and improving the output.
 For example, we’ve normalized over 500 million disparate terms in the last two months with no human intervention.
 But that’s still not good enough.
 We have to move upstream, to the left side of this diagram, and standardize the foundational terminology that every healthcare system uses to describe a patient, their treatment, and their outcomes.
 With our IMO Core product line, we can fix the left side of this diagram, too.